hlapp/node-red-embedded-start/README.md

 suffice, the time needed will depend on processor speed, storage speed, number of flows, number of nodes in those flows, and various other factors.
-A wait-and-hope-for-the-best solution seems therefore unsatisfactory, and still requires code to implement.
+A wait-and-hope-for-the-best solution seems therefore unsatisfactory, and nevertheless also requires code to implement.

-This issue has been brought to the attention of the Node-RED developers [Node-RED issue #1168], but they responded that the behaviour is intentional and will thus not be fixed.
+This issue has been brought to the attention of the Node-RED developers (see Node-RED issues [#1168] and [#902]), but they responded that the behaviour is intentional and will thus not be fixed until the behavior of an embedded application is fully defined and implemented.

 This module allows waiting instead for a certain event (`nodes-started`) to fire.
 The event fires at a point in time during the Node-RED startup when